SAMMISolutions/docs/doc_posts/_components/core.md

 ---

 SAMMI Core is the main component.
 You can change all the settings, add and modify your decks, program new buttons, add and edit triggers etc.
-{% include alert.html text="SAMMI Core is formerly known as the LioranBoard Receiver" type="primary" %}
+{% include alert.html text="SAMMI Core was previously known as the LioranBoard Receiver" type="primary" %}

 {% include image.html w="auto" src="lioranboard.png" alt="SAMMI Core" %}